yassinebelmamoun/yassinebelmamoun.github.io/content/saas-101.md

 - **Enterprise SaaS:** B2B SaaS focusing on enterprise customers, typically large corporate.
 The cost of these solutions for the customer will be higher (e.g. a client would pay $10K-$1M or more per year).
 These companies will rely on a sales team to sell the software making sales cycles longer (e.g. 6 months from getting in touch with the client to implementing the solution).
 Enterprise SaaS also requires often a lengthy implementation.
 - **PLG SaaS**: B2B SaaS focusing on small and medium-sized businesses.
 These companies rely on their product to sell usually by offering freemium plans or free trials.
 These companies tend to have smaller sales teams (or no sales teams) and focus their efforts on customer support and customer success.

 Several SaaS companies will sell to both large corporates and small businesses.
-Gitlab sell contracts worth $100K+ to enterprise customers with on-premise hosting and will also offer a free plan to smaller businesses starting from $19 per month.
+For instance, Gitlab sells contracts worth $100K+ to enterprise customers with on-premise hosting and will also offer a free or inexpensive plans to smaller businesses starting from $19 per month.

 A more nuanced segmentation based on the average revenue per customer (ARPA) per year: